-“It was very surreal,” Flemming recalled.
+“It was very surreal,” he recalled.
 “My first concern was that I was going to hit the bear.
-And then I realized I wasn’t going to hit the bear and then, OK, ‘He’s after that cyclist.'”
+And then I realized I wasn’t going to hit the bear and then, ‘OK, he’s after that cyclist.'”

 “He saw the cyclist, we were going down, he was coming uphill and the bear was chasing him,” Beyer said.
 “It looked like the bear was after the cyclist.
 His head was turned, he was looking back, he knew the bear was back there.”

 Beyer took photos of the incident, which went viral on social media.

 The bear, obviously a little confused by the actions of the drivers, eventually loped back into the bush.

-all images by Cassie Beyer
+All images by Cassie Beyer

 Like what you see here?
-You can read more great articles by David Smith at his facebook page, Stumpjack Outdoors.
+You can read more great articles by David Smith at his Facebook page, Stumpjack Outdoors.